 About Joint Dislocations

 A dislocation typically occurs when a joint experiences an unexpected or unbalanced impact such as from a fall or harsh hit to the affected area causing the bone to slip out of the joint.
 Dislocations can happen to almost any joint in the body but most commonly occur in the knee, hip, ankle or shoulder.
-Anyone of any age can experience a joint dislocation, however, the elderly and children are at a higher risk due to higher bone sensitivity or likelihood of injury.
 Severe or untreated dislocations may cause ligament or tendon tears or damage nerves and once a joint has dislocated once there is a much higher risk of the joint dislocating again in the future.

 - Deformity and loss of motion